wickenico/watsonvr/README.md

 # Watson Visual Recognition Application

-This java can be used as example for using the visual recognition from IBM Watson.
+This java program can be used as example for using the visual recognition from IBM Watson.
 Easily analyze images by class just with changing the url.

 [![CircleCI](https://circleci.com/gh/wickenico/watsonvr.svg?style=shield)](https://circleci.com/gh/wickenico/watsonvr)